-John Delaney joined The Fiorentino Group in 2018.
-John provides the firm with invaluable knowledge and expertise on issues relating to local, state and federal government.
+John Delaney is the President of Flagler College in St. Augustine, FL.
+John joined The Fiorentino Group in 2018 and provides the firm with invaluable knowledge and expertise on issues relating to local, state and federal government.
 John has particular expertise in the areas of education, the environment, business relocations and economic development.
 John brings decades of experience working on some of Northeast Florida’s most successful policy initiatives, as well as close contacts and relationships with officials in Jacksonville, across the state of Florida, and throughout the nation.

 John has served as mayor of Jacksonville, the 13th largest city in population and the largest in land area.
 He has served as president of a university, interim chancellor of the state university system, Jacksonville General Counsel, and the Chief Assistant State Attorney for Florida’s Fourth Circuit.